Our Best Advice on How to Find Internships

 Student vlogger J'Nae has more advice on finding internships in high school.
 Watch her video below:

 We've compiled our top-tier content for other topics too, like writing application essays and paying for college.
-Check them out using the tag "our best advice."
+Check it all out under the "our best advice" tag.

 Like what you’re reading?